Balancingrock/SwifterLog/docs/Installation.md

 It is then also necessary to include the C headers in a project bridging file, or to create a bridging file if the project does not have one.

-If the networking destination is not needed, do not include the sources from SwifterJSON and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET` as described above.
+If the networking destination is not needed, do not include the sources from Ascii, SwifterJSON and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET` as described above.